NicMortelliti/checklist-frontend/README.md

 # Flying Checklist

+**Note: This app is only a meant to be a demonstration of React development.
+It is NOT intended to be used for flight.**

 This is a React application that digitizes the paper checklist commonly used by pilots.
 An aircraft owner/operator populates the backend database with information regarding the aircraft in their fleet (e.g. tail number, make, model and a link to an image of the aircraft), as well as checklist items categorized by phase of flight.
 The user has the capability to add new checklist items as well using the New Item Form.

 ## Installation

 **Note: This is the front-end of the application only.
 For it to work properly, you must also install and run the backend, [found here](https://github.com/NicMortelliti/checklist-backend).**

-Clone this repo to a local directory.
+1. Clone this repo to a local directory.

-Use the package manager [npm](https://www.npmjs.com/) to install the dependencies.
+2. Use the package manager [npm](https://www.npmjs.com/) to install the dependencies.

 ```bash
 $ npm install
 ```

-Finally, start the server on port 3001.
+3. Finally, start the server on port 3001.
 TIP: Start the backend server first, this will force server.js to find the next open port, which will likely be 3001.

 ```bash
 $ npm start